Welcome to Dovecote, home décor created, curated and styled for your fresh, collected home.

 Amanda Crames, proprietor of Saratoga’s iconic Schuyler Pond Home & Garden for 20 years, transformed her historic home and property into an inventive and esteemed shopping destination.
-She began showcasing Jennifer’s canvases at Schuyler Pond in 2000.
-The paintings were both focal points and backdrops in her masterful staging and vignettes which effortlessly mixed rich color and texture, old and new, high and low, modern and vintage.
+Known for her masterful staging and vignettes, she effortlessly mixes rich color and texture, old and new, high and low, modern and vintage.